MassChallenge

 Grant in 2010

-Imbed Biosciences, Inc. is a privately held medical device company based in Madison, Wisconsin, that specializes in developing innovative technologies for embedding bioactive molecules in wound dressings and surgical implants.
-The company focuses on creating antibacterial silver nanofilms that facilitate the sustained release of non-toxic silver in wounds, thereby preventing infections and promoting faster healing.
-Imbed’s advancements aim to address the significant market for managing surgical and chronic wounds, valued at approximately $3 billion in the U.S. and Europe.
-As a spin-off from the University of Wisconsin-Madison, Imbed benefits from four years of research conducted by a multidisciplinary team of engineers, veterinary scientists, and medical surgeons, collectively bringing over 25 years of expertise in clinical wound management.
+Imbed Biosciences, Inc. is a medical device company specializing in advanced technologies for integrating bioactive molecules into wound dressings and surgical implants.
+Founded in 2010 and based in Madison, Wisconsin, the company has developed antibacterial silver nanofilms that enable biologic dressings to release non-toxic silver over extended periods, effectively preventing infections in wounds.
+This innovation is aimed at improving wound management and expediting healing, addressing a significant market opportunity in the U.S. and Europe valued at $3 billion.
+As a spin-off from the University of Wisconsin-Madison, Imbed combines expertise from engineers, veterinary scientists, and medical surgeons, collectively bringing over 25 years of experience in clinical wound management.
+The company’s focus on antimicrobial wound matrices supports medical practitioners in treating complex wounds, ultimately enhancing patient care and outcomes.

 Privo Technologies